bdbmax/upgo-website/content/authors/danielle-kerrigan/_index.md

 ---
 authors:
 - danielle-kerrigan
-bio: "My research interests include affordable housing models, social relations in the housing sector and the impact of short-term rentals on housing markets."
+bio: "My research interests include social relations in the housing sector and the impact of short-term rentals on housing markets."
 education:
   courses:
   - course: PhD in Urban Planning